 Having the right hairstyle can mean the difference between landing that job, promotion, or hot date.
 And like other fashion, trends change from year to year.
-Here are the top men’s hairstyle trends for 2013 that will make sure you’re at the top of your game.
+Here are the top men’s hairstyle trends that will make sure you’re at the top of your game.

 The quiff and pompadour might be a bit too exotic for everyone.
 A common trend for men’s short-hair styles, or for those that don’t want to tip the scales too far, is going to be with a closely cropped neck and sides and a moderate length on top 1¼” to 2.5.”
 From here you can make some custom adjustments, blending the cut, making it messy, you can focus on the peak for something like a Channing Tatum or feature the crown a la Kendrick Lamar.